makrai/notes/ohman20-xed-multiling-senti-emo.md

     * anger and disgust expressed explicitly, and
     * surprise in context
 * Some emotions are also more closely correlated
-  * In Plutchik’s wheel (Plutchik, 1980) related emotions are placed on the same dyad
+  * In Plutchik’s wheel (1980) related emotions are placed on the same dyad
     * eg for anger as a core emotion, there is also
       * rage that is more intense, but highly correlated with anger, and
       * annoyance which is less intense, but equally correlated
-  * map more distinct categories of emotions onto larger wholes; in this case
+  * map more distinct categories of emotions onto larger wholes
     * even more coarsely: map anger to negative
   * This approach has been employed by for example Abdul-Mageed & Ungar (2017)